rooteduniverse1003/Android-Platform-NDK/docs/Roadmap.md

 [GTestJNI]: https://github.com/danalbert/GTestJNI

-### lldb debugger

-We should make lldb available in the NDK.
-It's currently shipped as part of Studio.
-Medium-term we should have Studio ship our lldb.
-Long-term Studio should probably use the NDK lldb directly.

 ### NDK API header-only C++ wrappers

 NDK APIs are C-only for ABI stability reasons.
 We should offer header-only